Home

 Links

-Robert Silverman graduated from Centennial High School in Champaign, Illinois, in 1969.
-He earned a bachelor's degree in Product Design, emphasizing equipment for disabled children, and a master's degree in Rehabilitation Counseling, both from Southern Illinois University.
+Robert Silverman graduated in 1969 from Centennial High School in Champaign, Illinois.
+In 1977, he finished a bachelor's degree in Product/Cross-Cultural Design, emphasizing equipment for profoundly disabled children, followed by a 1982 master's degree in Clinical Rehabilitation Counseling, both from Southern Illinois University, Carbondale.
+In 1987, he added a Master of Fine Arts degree (M.F.A.) in Creative Writing from Bowling Green State University, Bowling Green, Ohio.

-In 1979, Robert Silverman completed an internship with psychiatrist, Raymond Robertson, M.D., in Westmont, Illinois.
-Dr. Robertson worked with adults and families at the Riveredge psychiatric hospital and in his private practice.
-Besides being the Clinical Director of the hospital's intensive adolescent unit, he was also a Gestalt therapist with a private practice assisting clients develop what psychologist Abraham Maslow termed, Self-Actualization.
-Dr. Robertson utilized the self-awareness methods of Gestalt therapy not only with individual clients, but especially in his weekly therapy groups and the regularly held, therapeutic weekends.
-After completing this internship, Robert Silverman received further training in the self-awareness methods of Gestalt Therapy and today uses these, along with other cognitive-behavioral therapeutic methods, in his own counseling practice.
+Mr. Silverman completed his graduate school internship in the winter semester of 1979-80 with psychiatrist Raymond Robertson, M.D., in Westmont, Illinois.
+Dr. Robertson (1922-2007) served as Director of the Institute for Juvenile Research in Chicago, as special assistant to the Director of the Illinois Department of Mental Health, then becoming Clinical Director of the adolescent unit at Riveredge Psychiatric Hospital, Forest Park, IL.
+Mr. Silverman feels fortunate to have been one of Dr. Robertson's many interns when intensive therapeutic work was still being done with individuals and families.
+Ray (as he liked to be called) was also a Gestalt therapist (Gestalt2) with a private practice assisting clients develop what psychologist Abraham Maslow termed "Self-Actualization."
+Dr. Robertson was a master therapist.
+Having been a student of Frederick (Fritz) Perls (Perls2), he utilized the self-awareness methods of Gestalt therapy not only with individual clients, but especially in his multiple, weekly therapy groups and group therapeutic weekends.
+After completing his graduate school internship with Dr. Robertson, Mr. Silverman received further training in the self-awareness methods of Gestalt Therapy and today uses these, along with cognitive-behavioral therapeutic methods, in his own counseling practice.